 - Define Limits Upfront: Clearly define project scope, prioritize core features, and set change boundaries.

-- Have a Change Plan: Create a procedure for handling requests for new features.
-Before making any changes, examine the impact on deadlines, budget, and resources.
+- Have a Change Plan: Have a process to handle new feature requests.
+Review the impact on deadlines, budget, and resources before approving changes.

 Challenge 2: Changing Needs